Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 Running a private slave
 -----------------------

 Sometimes it's necessary to run slaves from a private network.
-Then you need to run a java program which will connect to the master instead the master connecting to the slave.
+Then you need to run a java program which will connect to the master instead of the master connecting to the slave.
 To do so, set up a new slave in Jenkins.

 Prerequisites
 ^^^^^^^^^^^^^